Managing pain during labor

 Other women plan on pain medicine, but they arrive at the hospital too late.
 Sometimes the baby is born before the woman can get pain medicine.
 It is a good idea to go to childbirth classes and learn about breathing and relaxation techniques, even if you plan to get pain medicine.

-Talk to your doctor or midwife about the different types of pain relief for your labor and delivery.
-The health and safety of you and your baby come first, so there maybe one type of pain relief that your doctor recommends for you over others.
+Talk to your health care provider about the different types of pain relief for your labor and delivery.
+The health and safety of you and your baby come first, so your doctor may recommend one type of pain relief for you over others.
 It is good to know all of your options so you can make the best plan for your labor and delivery.